jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 Breaking it into parts:

     - rw- r-- r--

-This is known as a "symbolic notation".

-## Symbolic Notation

-In Linux, there are three types of modes that apply to permissions manipulation: Read, Write and eXecute.
-The common term "rwx" refers to read, write, execute.
+The first character tells a user which type of file this is. (d means a directory file, - means a normal file).
+In Linux, there are three types of modes that apply to permissions manipulation: read(r), write(w) and execute(x).

-In addition to the three modes there are a "user", a "group" and "others".

-Dashes mean the user, group, or others do not have the corresponding permission.
 A full permissions would look like this:

     rwx